-Prerequisite: ELTE-0080 Communications Systems; ELTE-0063 Communications Theory; ELTE-0061

-Antennas & Transmission Lines
+Prerequisites: ELTE-0063 Communications Theory, ELTE-0080 Communication Systems, ELTE-0061 Antennas & Transmission Lines

-Understand the propagation of radio and microwave signals both indoor and outdoor.
-Calculate and predict signal levels and losses in various systems due to Free Space Loss (FSL), as well as other attenuating factors.
-Design and model the performance of a point-to-point microwave link using industry standard software and following Innovation, Science and Economic Development Canada standards.
-Gain experience configuring and testing microwave radio links.
+This course provides students with the background knowledge required to understand the propagation of radio and microwave frequencies both indoor and outdoor.
+These skills are then put to use in calculating and predicting signal levels and losses in various systems due to Free Space Loss (FSL), as well as other attenuating factors.
+Student will use industry standard software to design and analyze the performance of a point-to-point microwave link.
+Lab work for this course includes the configuration and commission of a microwave radio link using Industry Canada standards.